LeftRefill: Filling Right Canvas based on Left Reference through Generalized Text-to-Image Diffusion Model: Introduction

 \section{Introduction}

-Recently, pioneering Text-to-Image (T2I) generative models~\cite{wu2022nuwa,yu2022scaling,ramesh2022hierarchical,nichol2021glide,saharia2022photorealistic,rombach2022high,chang2023muse,zhang2023text} have exhibited the ability to synthesize images of remarkable quality when furnished with suitable textual prompts.
-Their impressive generation capabilities have been extensively explored for personalization~\cite{gal2022image,ruiz2022dreambooth,mokady2022null}, controllable image-to-image generation~\cite{zhang2023adding,mou2023t2i,yang2022paint,bar2023multidiffusion}, and even 3D generation~\cite{poole2022dreamfusion,lin2022magic3d,liu2023zero}.
-In contrast, this paper focuses on Reference-based image Manipulation (Ri-Mani) tasks that involve modifying target images using reference examples.
-Unlike pure generative tasks, Ri-Mani tasks demand the modified image parts to be consistent with the reference example based on certain rules.
-Critically, different from previous works of addressing each individual Ri-Mani task separately, \emph{e.g.}, reference-guided inpainting~\cite{zhou2021transfill,zhao2022geofill}, and novel view synthesis~\cite{liu2023zero}, we present a unified framework to solve various Ri-Mani tasks by leveraging the capacity from large T2I models.
+Imagine you are a right-handed painter with a task that requires you to draw or modify a target image based on a reference picture.
+How would you approach it?
+Intuitively, you would likely place the reference image on your left side and paint or modify the target view on the right side conditioned on the left one.
+If we regard the large Text-to-Image (T2I) models~\cite{nichol2021glide,rombach2022high,ramesh2022hierarchical,saharia2022photorealistic,chang2023muse,podell2023sdxl} as skillful painters, could they also follow such simple and intuitive task formulation to handle complex reference-guided synthesis tasks?
+In this paper, we explore this problem with two challenging tasks: 1) Inpainting masked target views conditioned on reference images, \ie, reference-guided inpainting (Ref-inpainting)~\citep{zhou2021transfill,zhao2022geofill} as in \Cref{fig:teaser}(a).
+2) Generating new views based on known images of specific objects, \ie, Novel View Synthesis (NVS)~\citep{liu2023zero} as in \Cref{fig:teaser}(b).

-The na\"ive solution for Ri-Mani tasks is to train additional adapters with zero-initialization~\cite{hu2021lora,zhang2023adding,mou2023t2i} to the generative model.
-Unfortunately, such adapter-based fine-tuning strategies~\cite{zhang2023adding,mou2023t2i} are limited to capturing fine-grained correlations, such as object orientations and locations between the reference and target images.
-But these factors are essential for Ri-Mani as evaluated in the pilot study of Tab.~\ref{tab:reference_inpainting_quantitative} for the reference-guided inpainting.
-Furthermore, as Ri-Mani tasks transition from text-guided to image-guided, some works replaced textual encoders with visual ones and fine-tuned the entire T2I model using hundreds of GPU hours~\cite{yang2022paint,liu2023zero}.
-However, training these large T2I models with unfamiliar visual encoders is computationally intensive and difficult to converge with a limited batch size.
-Additionally, most visual encoders, such as image CLIP \cite{radford2021learning}, tend to learn semantic features instead of fine-grained spatial ones, which are inadequate for addressing Ri-Mani tasks.
+It seems straightforward to harness the power of T2I generative models to directly address these image-reference tasks by training additional adapters~\citep{hu2021lora,zhang2023adding,mou2023t2i} or replacing textual encoders with visual ones~\cite{yang2023paint,liu2023zero} and optimize them for full fine-tuning of the entire T2I model.
+We should clarify that training these large T2I models with unfamiliar visual encoders is computationally intensive and challenging to converge, particularly when working with limited batch sizes.
+Additionally, most visual encoders, such as image CLIP~\citep{radford2021learning}, tend to emphasize the learning of semantic features rather than the intricately spatial details that are essential for tasks involving Ref-inpainting as verified in our experiments.